 If you didn’t already know, Italy has a very impressive claim to fame: this beautiful country is the location of the most UNESCO listed sites anywhere on the planet.
 There are over 50, and you could make a completely unforgettable extended trip out of a pilgrimage to each and every one of them.
 However, there are also countless amazing spots in Italy that don’t yet have that coveted UNESCO status, and that means they can sometimes get unfairly missed off travellers’ itineraries.
 One major benefit of visiting these places is that they’re likely to be far more peaceful than some of the sites with more name-recognition.
 The other benefit, of course, is that they’re completely beautiful.

-maybe you should put them on your must-visit list;
+These five alternative sights all have the potential to be a major highlight of your Italian adventure – maybe you should put them on your must-visit list;

 SCALIGERO CASTLE, SIRMIONE

 Lake Garda isn’t exactly short of breathtaking sights, but Scaligero Castle, in the town of Sirmione, has to be up there with the best.
 Although it dates back to the 13th century, it’s one of the best preserved castles in the country.
 But what makes it truly special is its remarkable location, sitting right on the edge of Lake Garda and jutting out into its turquoise waters.
 Stroll across the drawbridge to access the top of the building’s crenelated walls, which offer sweeping views of the lake and of the castle’s own historic harbour, which is still in excellent condition.

 TOMBOLI DI CECINA NATURE RESERVE, MARINA DI CECINA